The Caldecott Community

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.

-- The Caldecott Community, Caldecott House, Hythe Road, Smeeth, Ashford TN25 6SP.
+- Caldecott Foundation, Caldecott House, Hythe Road, Smeeth, Ashford TN25 6SP.

 - Higginbotham, Peter Children's Homes: A History of Institutional Care for Britain s Young (2017, Pen & Sword)

 - Hyland,Jim Yesterday's Answers: Yesterday's Answers: Development and Decline of Schools for Young Offenders (1993, Whiting and Birch)